jxxcarlson/umuli/README.md

 despite the fact that they are loaded with the app.
 For this reason math formulas, while they are rendered, are not rendered in what should be glorious beauty.
 I'll try to get this sorted out soon.
+If you understand why this is happening, please ping me (jxxcarlson at gmail or the elm slack, @epsilon2718 on Twitter).